onespacemedia/cms/docs/pages-app.md

 You don't have to specify your own `urlconf` in your content model if you don't want to.
 `ContentBase` has a default `urlconf` that routes to a simple `TemplateView`.
 That attempts to render a template living at `<app-label>`/`modelname.html`.
-Thus, our default template for rendering PlainPage, if it was in an app called `things`, would live at `things/plainpage.html`.
+Thus, our default template for rendering our content model `PlainPage`, if it was in an app called `things`, would live at `things/plainpage.html`.

 ### The context processor